dberg/c4/README.md

 ## C4

-C4 is an emacs mode for Java 7, Scala 2.12 and the JVM bytecode.
+C4 is an emacs mode for Java 7.

-Scala support is under development.

 ### A few notes on variables used in this README